 List of BeijingMan Postings

 PICTURE STORY - Entrepreneaurs at HuangPu River

 Shanghai WaiTan Bund is a busy place.
 These pictures were taken by Canon 20D with EF-S 10-22mm and EF 70-200mm F/2,8 L IS lenses.
 Click to enlarge.

 Above-1: Shanghai.
-From HongQiao Airport taxi takes just 30 minutes and you will be at WaiTan.
+From HongQiao Airport taxi just 30 minutes and you are at WaiTan.